 These healthy apple pie bars include a buttery shortbread crust, layers of thinly sliced cinnamon apples, and a crumb topping sweetened with maple syrup.
+The ingredients are simple, so these are paleo apple pie bars, too!
 A handheld version of apple pie with all the flavors of fall!
-Because the ingredients are so simple, these are paleo apple pie bars that are gluten free.
-Serve with vanilla ice cream or a drizzle of powdered sugar glaze!

 Now, don’t get me wrong, these are incredible as is.
 But, if you’re looking to up your fall dessert experience, I love serving apple pie bars with a little coconut milk ice cream, coconut whipped cream, or a drizzle of powdered sugar glaze.
 You could even adorn these with my 4-ingredient vegan caramel sauce!